crazy-complete/crazy-complete/docs/documentation.md

 This is an alias for `['list', ['directory']]`.

 You can restrict completion to a specific directory by adding `{"directory": ...}`.
-Directory has to be an absolute path.

 The separator can be changed by adding `{"separator": ...}`